trustwallet/ansible-collection-blockchain/README.md

 :shield: Trust Wallet is a most trusted & secure non-custodial crypto wallet.

-The Trust Wallet's Ansible Collection contains roles to configure blockchain nodes.
+The Trust Wallet's Ansible Galaxy collection of roles to configure blockchain nodes.

 NOTE: These roles set up non-validator nodes.
 Please check the requirements and an additional configuration at the chain's documentation if the validator or other node